• Skip to primary navigation

 Treasure Valley Community College

-From 2015 to 2017, 100% of the associate degree program graduates found a job.
+From 2015 to 2017, 100% of associate degree program graduates found jobs.
 After completing the three-year nursing staff, students can switch to OHSU to complete their BSN.

 Students can also take and pass the NCLEX-RN and then complete an RN-BSN program elsewhere.